ePages-de/epages-devportal/_posts/2020/2020-10-15-confi-booking-displays.md

 {% endhighlight %}

 ### The display
-For our displays we used a 10.1&Prime; touch display from Sunfounder and a Raspberry Pi 3a+.
-The display was embedded in the wooden frame and braced with the help of self-designed and self-printed 3D holders.
+For our displays we used a 10.1&Prime; touch display from [Sunfounder](https://www.sunfounder.com/){:target="_blank"} and a [Raspberry Pi 3a+](https://www.raspberrypi.org/products/raspberry-pi-3-model-a-plus/){:target="_blank"}.
+The display was embedded in a wooden frame and braced with the help of self-designed and self-printed 3D holders.

 {% image_custom image="/assets/img/pages/blog/images/blog-confi-back-and-front.jpg" width="70" lightbox %}

-A minimal installation of Raspbian runs on the displays.
-This Lite version has been converted into a kiosk monitor (browser without URL input and in full screen mode) using X-Server and Chromium Browser and automatically opens the correct conference room website when starting.
+A minimal installation of [Raspbian](https://www.raspberrypi.org/downloads/raspberry-pi-os/){:target="_blank"} runs on the displays.
+This lite version has been converted into a kiosk monitor (a browser without URL input and in full screen mode) using X-Server and Chromium Browser that automatically opens the correct conference room website when starting.

 {% highlight bash %}
 ➜  ~ sudo apt-get install --no-install-recommends xserver-xorg x11-xserver-utils xinit openbox chromium-browser